 I would like to gather the relevant use cases that already exist in GROMACS, and start to use new concepts there as much as possible rather than implementing for use in future modules.

-#15 Updated by Christian Blau about 1 year ago
+#15 Updated by Christian Blau almost 2 years ago

 Find related data structures in other tools here: